wagtail/wagtail/docs/getting_started/tutorial.md

     ]
 ```

-In the preceding model modification, you used the `widget` keyword argument on the `FieldPanel` definition to specify a checkbox-based widget instead of the default multiple select boxes.
-Using the `widget` keyword argument makes your model more user-friendly.
+In the preceding model modification, you used the `widget` keyword argument on the `FieldPanel` definition to specify a more user-friendly checkbox-based widget instead of the default multiple select boxes.
 Also, you used a `MultiFieldPanel` in `content_panels` to group the `date` and `Authors` fields together for readability.

 Finally, migrate your database by running `python manage.py makemigrations` and `python manage.py migrate`.
 After migrating your database, update the `blog_page.html` template to display the Authors: